krishnashed/data-pipeline/Installation Docs/Microstack.md

 ```

 ## Access the cloud dashboard
-You can log in to the web UI by accessing Public IP of your Bare metal ( Larger VM )
+You can log in to the web UI by accessing Public IP of your Bare metal ( Host VM )

 ```shell
 https://<public-ip>